jakub-m/no-docker/post.markdown

 ```

-See how the /merged directory holds content of both upper and lower directory, where "upper wins" if there are files with similar names:
+See how the /merged directory holds the content of both upper and lower directory, where "upper wins" if there are files with similar names:

 ```
 dev@debian:~/no-docker$ tail -n+1 /merged/*